 But don’t call them Libertarians.
 They’re Classical Liberals.

 Classical Liberalism and Libertarianism came from different times, and had different catalysts.
 The former was removing the oppression of theocracies, monarchies, and the very notion of it being permissible for a small group to rule over the masses, while the latter is addressing the overreaches of imperialism, bureaucracy, and progressivism.
-But both are movements to reduce the influence of central authorities over individuals.

 - I created the diagram myself using my own hybrid paraphrasings of multiple definitions across multiple sources.
 Because meanings change so quickly, and because we’re in the midst of such a quick change right now, I felt I needed to take that (ahem) liberty.
 When I tried to use more formal definitions they lacked clarity, concision, and/or context.
 If you’re a Political Science expert (I’m not) and I’ve offended your profession, please tell me how I can tweak them to be more accurate.